Kini99/WorkAid-AI-Internal-Helpdesk/README.md

 ### Auto Routing
 - Uses LangChain with Gemini 2.0 Flash
-- Chroma vector database for similarity matching
+- Upstash Vector for similarity matching
 - Fallback to Admin department if routing is unclear

 ### Response Suggestions